woanware/autorunner/README.md

 So autorunner is designed to work around all of these issues.
 It will check against all user profiles associated with the host.
 It will parse out LNK files to the actual binary (one level down).
 It allows the user to specify multiple drive mappings, so that if the forensic image contains multiple partitions you can map the original drives to mounted drives on the forensic workstation.

-The application should be used against a forensic image that has been mounted using what ever method you desire.
+The application should be used against a forensic image that has been mounted using whatever method you desire.

 ## Features ##